 - Validate whether the Pendrive handle is available.

 - Validate whether the Pendrive can connect with the system.

 - Validate whether the pendrive’s required memory is available.
-[For Ex: Pendrive storage space is 2GB or 4GB, or 8GB.]
+[For example, Pendrive storage space is 2GB, 4GB, or 8GB.]

 - Validate whether the LED of the Pendrive is available.